WhatsApp Expert

 Non-Verbal Communication

-Non-verbal cues such as gesturing, facial expressions, and body language can also play a significant role in communication.
+Non-verbal cues such as gestures, facial expressions, and body language can also play a significant role in communication.
 Establishing a set of gestures or signs for common phrases or needs can help maintain fluid communication between the individual and their carers or family.

 Nutritional Support